FDM vs. SLA: Compare Filament and Resin 3D Printers

-The 3D printing market has undergone rapid change in recent years.
+The 3D printing and additive manufacturing market has undergone rapid change in recent years.
 No longer primarily the domain of hobbyists, highly capable desktop machines have developed into essential tools for businesses.
 After becoming the go-to tool for prototyping and product development, 3D printing use has expanded across manufacturing, dentistry, jewelry, and much more.

 Fused deposition modeling (FDM) and stereolithography (SLA) are the two most popular types of 3D printers on the market.
-Both techniques have been adapted and refined for the desktop, making them more affordable, easier to use, and more capable.
+Both 3D printing technologies have been adapted and refined for the desktop, making them more affordable, easier to use, and more capable.

 In this comprehensive buyer's guide, we take a closer look at FDM and SLA 3D printers (also known as filament and resin 3d printers), and how they compare in terms of print quality, materials, applications, workflow, speed, costs, and more, to help you decide which technique is ideal for your business.

 What is FDM 3D Printing?